 So, when we were RV shopping, finding a way to fit 4 cats and two dogs was the biggest concern.
 I searched every option for places to put the litter box, nooks that they could hide in, and nooks that could be dangerous for them.
 And guess what?
 We found an amazing solution.
 As it turns out, a toy hauler is an awesome option for people with pets.

 Why a Toy Hauler?

 The living area was just as nice and roomy as the living areas on the other small RVs we looked at.
 It had all the amenities that you’d typically expect from a traditional RV.
-A toilet, bed, and cooking area are really the most important things, and most toy haulers have that covered (although the smallest ones don’t have bathrooms).
+A toilet, bed, and cooking area, and space to store all the RV essentials are really the most important things, and most toy haulers have that covered (although the smallest ones don’t have bathrooms).

 But having a good place for the cats is also a necessity – and the back room of the toy hauler is perfect in this regard.
 The floor is generally made from a rubber material, which allows it to be easily cleaned when your toys get dirty.
 But it’s also the perfect space to house kitty litter, cats, and dogs.
 We can close it off if the dogs get a bit muddy on the road, which will prevent them from ruining the stuff up front.
 The rubber floors will make cleaning up spilt kitty litter super easy.
 Most of the ones we looked at even had loft spaces for them to hide!
 It’s the perfect solution to a weird situation.

 What Type of RV Do You Need?